digdilem/dartmoorwalking.org/content/page/about/index.md

 *Creator of [Dartmoorcam](https://dartmoorcam.co.uk)*

 Keith was born in Cornwall and spent his working life as a Marine Biologist based at Plymouth Hoe.
-He loved Dartmoor and started walking it in 1969, starting his website in 2004 to document the walks with photos and informed narrative.
+He loved Dartmoor and started walking it in 1969, starting his website in 2004 to document his walks with photos and informed narrative.
 Keith led many group walks over the moor - notably with the [Dartmoor Trust](https://dartmoortrust.org/archive), meticulously researching both geographical and human history along the way.
 He recorded well over 600 walks on [Dartmoorcam](https://dartmoorcam.co.uk), all with many photographs, footnotes and information.
 As well as his website of Dartmoor walks, Keith has also written several other sites which have been preserved.
 Please see the [links](/links) section.

 Keith passed away at St Luke's Hospice in May, 2023.